computation-structures/course/L14_Caches_and_the_Memory_Hierarchy.md

 <p>In fact, the performance of most modern computers is limited by the
 bandwidth, <i>i.e.</i>, bytes/second, of the connection between the CPU and main memory, the so-called <i>memory bottleneck</i>.
-The goal of this chapter is to understand the nature of the bottleneck and to see if there architectural improvements we might make to minimize the problem as much as possible.</p>
+The goal of this lecture is to understand the nature of the bottleneck and to see if there architectural improvements we might make to minimize the problem as much as possible.</p>